Dorothy Lucille Adkins was born

 water area to refresh their horses.

-when she was sick he would give her Chocolate Quinine.
-She remembers
+was sick he would give her Chocolate Quinine.
+She remembers playing in

-playing in the front of the hotel and getting very dirty.
-Was it
+the front of the hotel and getting very dirty.
+Was it independence or

-independence or practical ness that caused her to expose her knees as she
+practicality that caused her to expose her knees as she played there?

-played there?
-Either way, such behavior was scandalous, even in such
+Either way, such behavior was scandalous, even in such a young girl.
+And

 Their hotel was completed shortly before the ‘old hotel’ burned to